-For many people the earlier editions of this book are what introduced them to the strange yet marvelous pursuit that is canyoning.
+For many people, the earlier editions of this book are what introduced them to the strange yet marvellous pursuit that is canyoning.
 For some people I have met Rick’s descriptions — which cover a good chunk of the diverse and interesting canyons that have been carved into the rock within a few hours of Sydney — are effectively their bible.

 But I’m not one of this crew.
 In fact, I had explored somewhere in the vicinity of 70 canyons before I purchased a copy of Canyons Near Sydney, and even then it was more out of curiosity than anything else.
 Indeed, there is plenty of useful information from free sources for popular canyons (such as Tom Brennan’s online guide-book), and once you have a basic level of proficiency then not much information is needed to successfully explore canyons without the need for track notes.